alonzo3569/Python_Tutorial/10-Python Decorators/README.md

 if __name__ == "__main__":

     # Raw function.
-Can be used as variables
+Can be used as function object (sort of a variable)
     hello
     # > <function __main__.hello>

-    # Execute variable
+    # Execute function object
     hello()
     # > 'Hi Jose!'
 ```